DecentricCorp/Lightrail-API-Docs/use-cases/card-details.md

 ## Concepts

-It is common for businesses to provide a page in their online store where the recipient of a Gift Cards can  check its available value; usually a simple number indicating the Card's balance.
+It is common for businesses to provide a page in their online store where the recipient of a Gift Cards or a customer with an Account Credit can check its available value.
+This is usually a simple number indicating the Card's balance.
 Lightrail Cards, however, support a lot more than that.
 Aside from the principal value, a Lightrail Card can also have many attached promotions and some of these promotions may only be available under certain conditions detailed in their Redemption Rules.
 For example, a Gift Card can have a $30 principal value and an additional $5 attached promotion which is only available in a Transaction in which the customer buys two or more pairs of jeans.

 By calling one of Lightrail's Card Detail Endpoints you can fetch all the information about the Card and show it to the user in way that suits your business model.